christ-0ff/Digital-Electronics-2/Labs/04-interrupts/READMe.md

 #define TIM0_overflow_interrupt_disable() TIMSK0 &= ~(1<<TOIE0);
 ```

 3. Flowchart figure for function `main()` and interrupt service routine `ISR(TIMER1_OVF_vect)` of application that ensures the flashing of one LED in the timer interruption.
 When the button is pressed, the blinking is faster, when the button is released, it is slower.
-Use only a timer overflow and not a delay library.

    ![my figure](images/flowchart.png)

 ### Knight Rider

 1. Scheme of Knight Rider application with four LEDs and a push button, connected according to Multi-function shield.
-Connect AVR device, LEDs, resistors, push button, and supply voltage.
-The image can be drawn on a computer or by hand.
-Always name all components and their values!

    ![my figure](images/knight_rider.png)